-I met and worked with some outstanding doctors and surgical residents during the 4 years I took my surgical training at Charity Hospital in New Orleans between 1965 and 1969.
+I met and worked with some outstanding doctors and surgical residents during the four years I took my surgical training at Charity Hospital in New Orleans between 1965 and 1969.
 One of the surgical trainees with whom I did a large number of operations was Dr. John Piker who was from Clinton, Louisiana.

 John Piker was a few years older than most of us and had lots of other experiences outside of his medical training.
 He was an excellent story-teller and could spin some of the funniest tales I had ever heard from a Cajun.
 One of his funniest involved an episode when he was a medical student at the LSU School of Medicine.
 I will tell the account in the first person just as he told me:

-“I was in my senior year of medical school and had a 2 weeks-long clinical rotation on anesthesia.
-My job was to assist an anesthesiologist in the operating room for that 2 week period, and it included taking night call for emergencies when he was on call.
+“I was in my senior year of medical school and had a two weeks-long clinical rotation on anesthesia.
+My job was to assist an anesthesiologist in the operating room for that two week period, and it included taking night call for emergencies when he was on call.
 The anesthesia resident whom I will call Dr. Smith (not his real name) had the reputation of being especially hard on medical students.
 Perhaps he had been treated this way as a student and wanted to continue making life as miserable as possible for hapless and gullible students.
 He had a way of calling me “Piker” with a few added unmentionable adjectives which constantly irritated me, but I had to keep my mouth shut and my attitude hidden as much as possible.
-It was by far the worst 2 weeks rotation I had in medical school.
+It was by far the worst two weeks rotation I had in medical school.

 We had an on-call room with comfortable chairs and a TV to watch to help pass the time when we were not being called out for an emergency.
-I tried to use the spare time to read and study, but Dr. Smith had the TV on so loud it was difficult to concentrate.
-On this particular night we were between emergency surgical cases when we got a Code Blue call from 5th floor which was the medical floor.
+I tried to use the spare time to read and study, but Dr. Smith had the television on so loud it was difficult to concentrate.
+On this particular night we were between emergency surgical cases when we got a Code Blue call from fifth floor which was the medical floor.
 The patients there had various medical problems including MI (heart attacks), CVA (stroke), and diabetic emergencies.
-There were no surgical problems on the 5th floor.”
+There were no surgical problems on the fifth floor.”

-When we finally got to the 5th floor and the patient’s bed, we found a typical scene for a person who had a cardiac arrest.
-It was a large open ward with approximately 12 beds, and this person was in a bed in the middle of the ward.
+When we finally got to the fifth floor and the patient’s bed we found a typical scene for a person who had a cardiac arrest.
+It was a large open ward with approximately twelve beds, and this person was in a bed in the middle of the ward.
 The beds were all metal with wire springs.
 They were not like the modern beds which have electric controls to raise and lower the bed and the head of the bed.
-A few beds had a manual crank for raising the head of the bed, but most did not even have that feature.
+A few beds had a manual crank for raising the head of the bed, but most did not even have this feature.
 The mattresses lay on springs which precluded any effective chest compressions should they be needed.
-This patient was a large woman in her late 60’s in age, and had probably had an MI (heart attack) which caused her heart to start fibrillating.
+This patient was a large woman in her late sixties in age, and probably had an MI (heart attack) which caused her heart to start fibrillating.
 There had been several failed attempts to start an IV, and there were small puddles of saline on the floor beside the bed.
 In order to apply the paddles effectively to the patient, she had to be rolled slightly on her side to apply one to the front and the other to the back.
 Because of her size Dr. Smith was stretched out almost to his limits and his knees were touching the side of the bed.
 He didn’t notice he was standing in a small puddle of saline.